 Traditional Sweet, Churma Ladoo – No Frying!

-You can also make these ladoos with leftover rotlis!
+You can also make churma laddu with leftover roti / rotlis!

-Churma ladoos are made in Gujarat and Rajasthan They are a favorite sweet served at Ganesh Chathurthi.
+Churma ladoos are traditional ladoo made in Gujarat and Rajasthan.
+This authentic sweet recipe is popular to serve during the Ganesh Chaturthi festival.
 But, they are also served at other festival times throughout the year.
-If you are wondering what Ganesh Chathurthi is, I have a post with details here.

-They are made of whole wheat flour, jaggery, ghee and few other ingredients.
-Ladoos are then formed by rolling the mixture into a ball.
+They are made of whole wheat flour, jaggery, ghee and a few other ingredients.
+Delicious churma ladoo is then formed by rolling the mixture into a ball.
 The ladoos are then rolled or covered in white poppy seeds.
 The white poppy seeds are known as khus khus in Gujarati.

 Ingredients for churma ladoos